spacetelescope/jwst/docs/jwst/cube_build/main.rst

   longest is covered by Band 4-LONG (aka 4C).

    For **NIRSpec** we define a *band* as a single grating-filter combination, e.g. G140M-F070LP.
-The possible grating/filter combinations for NIRSpec are given in the table below.
+The possible grating/filter combinations for NIRSpec are given in

 NIRSpec IFU Disperser and Filter Combinations
 +++++++++++++++++++++++++++++++++++++++++++++